securityfirst/tent-content/contents_en/information/passwords/expert/threats-of-physical-harm.md

 [Title]: # (Threats of Physical Harm)
 [Order]: # (10)

-Attackers can obtain your password by threatening you with physical harm or detention.
+# Attackers can threaten you with harm or detention to obtain your password.

 Decide if this is a possibility for you, for example, if you plan to cross a hostile border with sensitive information.